dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

 If the reviewer should delete the “compare” branch, the “Delete branch” button should be selected.

-_____________________

-For internal contributors:

-The person submitting the pull request selects the appropriate reviewer(s) and let’s them know that the ticket has been assigned to them.

-For external contributors:

-Recommend that the met-help point person is responsible for assigning unassigned pull request on their day.

-Internal or External or Both?
-Need to set up and ensure that GitHub Actions regression tests pass.

-All Contributors:

-Review items (as an approver) from the Pull Request Template:

-Describe testing already performed for these changes:

-Recommend testing for the reviewer to perform, including the location of input datasets:

-Will this PR result in changes to the test suite?
-[Yes or No]

-If yes, describe the new output and/or changes to the existing output:
-After merging, should the reviewer DELETE the feature branch from GitHub?
-[Yes or No]

-From George??: If a sub-task doesn't make sense in the code base without other sub-tasks being completed, then I would say we should wait to create a pull request.

 Clean up after a successfully merged pull request